microsoftgraph/msgraph-sdk-powershell/src/Notes/beta/examples/Get-MgBetaUserOnenoteOperation.md

 # A UPN can also be used as -UserId.
 Get-MgBetaUserOnenoteOperation -UserId $userId -OnenoteOperationId $onenoteOperationId
 ```
-This example shows how to use the Get-MgBetaBetaUserOnenoteOperation Cmdlet.
+This example shows how to use the Get-MgBetaUserOnenoteOperation Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).